 At the end and consummation of the world, when souls and rational creatures shall have been sent forth as from bolts and barriers, some of them walk slowly on account of their slothful habits, others fly with rapid flight on account of their diligence.
 And since all are possessed of free-will, and may of their own accord admit either of good or evil, the former will be in a worse condition than they are at present, while the latter will advance to a better state of things; because different conduct and varying wills will admit of a different condition in either direction, i.e., angels may become men or demons, and again from the latter they may rise to be men or angels (Origen, op. cit., Book I, emphasis added).“On this method [spiritualization] the sacred writings are regarded as an inexhaustible mine of philosophical and dogmatic wisdom; in reality the exegete [Origen] reads his own ideas into any passage he chooses” (The Encyclopedia Britannica, Thirteenth Ed., V20, p.
 271, 1926, emphasis added).
 Unfortunately, the influence of Origen’s undisciplined method of interpretation extends from his day to our own.
-His subversion of a literal exegesis of Scripture laid the foundation for a number of theologies e.g., Replacement Theology, Reformed Theology, Covenant Theology, and their contemporary counterpart, Preterism.
-It is sobering to realize that the world’s most prolific writer, a man who opposed Gnosticism (Origen against Celsus), affirmed the authority of Scripture, and literally meditated day and night on the "spiritual,” like Nadab and Abihu, the sons of Aaron, offered strange fire before the Lord.
+His subversion of a literal exegesis of Scripture laid the foundation for a number of systems of theology, e.g, Supersessionism (replacement theology), Covenant Theology, and Preterism.
+It is sobering that the world’s most prolific writer, a man who opposed Gnosticism (Origen against Celsus), affirmed the authority of Scripture, and literally meditated day and night on the "spiritual,” like Nadab and Abihu, the sons of Aaron, offered strange fire before the Lord.

 Tuesday, February 20, 2007